April 2025

 Dissociative amnesia is often seen as an unavoidable loss of memory, but it is better understood as an active act of disavowal—a psychological rejection of unbearable experiences rather than passive forgetting.
 By understanding and deconstructing the mechanism behind my amnesia, I was able to significantly reduce it.
 Healing has not been about retrieving lost memories but about dismantling the barriers that kept them inaccessible in the first place.

-amnesia conceptualization DID mechanism narrative symptoms
+amnesia conceptualization DID mechanism narrative plurality symptoms

 7 minutes